VARSHA400/VARSHA400/README.md

 - 👋 Hi, I’m @VARSHA400
 - 👀 I’m interested in designing and coding
-- 🌱 I’m currently learning third year
+- 🌱 I’m currently working as a DBA
 - 📫 How to reach me varshaukf@gmail.com

 <!---